edev2383/Framework/README.md

 /**
 * A Controller "controls" the business logic for each specified route.
 They all extend the parent Controller class.
 * They MUST be named using PascalCase, where each word is capitalized and they MUST end with the word 'Controller',
-* otherwise, the RouteController.php cycle will fail and output a die('error').
+* otherwise, the RouteController.php cycle will fail and throw an error.
 *
 * All Controllers MUST contain at minimum the (7) resource methods and the __construct() method.
 *